annamccartan3/McCartan-Data-Science-Portfolio/basic_streamlit_app/README.md

 # Welcome to DogFinder!

-A Streamlit app for tracking dog breeds in the United States of America.
+DogFinder is an interactive Streamlit app for tracking dog breeds in the United States of America.

  * Run the app using the following command:
  ```